Need advice? mail@tnmca.com or

 The new ruling on capital gains tax coincides with the changes to Private Residence Relief (PRR).
 Although still under consultation it is likely that from April 2020, this relief will apply to the full period a taxpayer lived in the property as their principal residence plus the final 9 months of occupancy.
 This is down from 18 months (and 36 in 2014).

 This means there will be more taxpayers liable for CGT and so subject to the new 30-day changes.
-To reiterate, if you make a capital gain from the sale of a residential property large enough to incur tax liability, you are expected to submit and pay the estimated tax calculation to HMRC within 30 days of completion.
+To reiterate, if you make a capital gain from selling a residential property that incurs tax liability, you must submit and pay the estimated tax calculation to HMRC within 30 days of completion.

 Call Thomas Nock Martin today